csrc-sdsu/mole/doc/sphinx/source/api/cpp/operators/interpol.md

-# Gradient Operator
+# Interpolation Operator

-The Gradient operator computes the gradient of a scalar field in the MOLE library.
+The Interpolation operator performs interpolation operations in the MOLE library.

 ## Mathematical Background